hmattinson/Dissertation_Excello/README.md

 !turtle(E6, r m2 r m2 l m3, 1)
 ```
 The turtle in the above example will start in cell E6 facing North.
 It will then turn right, move two steps forward, turn right again, move two steps forward, turn left, then move 3 steps forward.
 This path will be repeated (starting from E6 each time).
 Speed is default 1.
-This is currently not very explicit but allows for defining differences as in Steve Reich's Piano Phase.
+This is currently not very explicit but allows for defining differences, for example as in Steve Reich's Piano Phase.

+Have a look at my example: https://universityofcambridgecloud-my.sharepoint.com/:x:/g/personal/hcm50_cam_ac_uk/EVb6PSwmFlFFoaR6hFjEw4YBh-cy3NiEI20enqYcTovRrQ?e=BtarK1

 ## Features to add

-* Not just restless loops:
-  * Turtles that repeat n times
 * Chords
 * Turtles deployed by turtles
 * Definable tempo